ersen-osman1/android-google-books-task/README.md

 # android-google-books-task
-A Android app that uses the Google Books API to search for books by author, name, ISBN and by passage or quote from the book
+An Android app that uses the Google Books API to search for books by author, name, ISBN and by passage or quote from the book

 Created By Ersen Osman